 Fitting in has never been my forte.
 Growing up as a competitive skateboarder in small-town Minnesota was not a recipe for acceptance.
 Neither are many of the things that accompany the lifestyle of a sponsored rider.
 As for school, that was just an obstacle to skating.
 When it was time to start thinking about what path to take out of high school, I knew that it wouldn’t be college, or working for my father’s company.
 Fortunately for me, rather than pressuring me to be what I was not, my Dad encouraged me to pursue what I loved, and what I excelled at: skateboarding.

 At 16, I started a skateboard company, and somehow, leveraging the relationships I built over my years of traveling, and making every rookie mistake I could, I built the business into a global brand within the first year of operations.
 From there I was recruited to build a footwear company for a manufacturing business in Hong Kong, consulted with national brands and organizations, founded and sold two youth marketing agencies, and am now a published business book author.

-So how does being an outsider in Minnesota flip to being a sought-after marketer, author, and speaker?
-Not easy, but simple: I knew who I was, and who I wasn’t, found people who lived similar lifestyles, and kept an open mind.
+So how does being an outsider in Minnesota flip to being a sought-after marketer, author, and speaker as I’ve grown the Gregg Witt brand?
+Not easy, but simple: I knew who Gregg Witt was, and who I wasn’t, found people who lived similar lifestyles, and kept an open mind.